pyscript/docs/docs/user-guide/configuration.md

 cache.
 If it's less than 0 (the default), there is no cache whatsoever.
 Zero means to clean up the cache on the next iteration of the event loop.
 A positive number is the maximum number of milliseconds the cache will be kept alive.

+In this experimental phase, we suggest trying `0`, `30` or a value that won't likely bypass the browser rendering of 60fps.
+Of course, `1000` (i.e. a second) would be a fun, if greedy, experiment.

 ### debug